biolink/biolink-model/docs/index.md

      * [gene associated with condition](gene_associated_with_condition.md) - holds between a gene and a disease or phenotypic feature that the gene or its alleles/products may influence, contribute to, or correlate with
  * [genetically interacts with](genetically_interacts_with.md) - holds between two genes whose phenotypic effects are dependent on each other in some way - such that their combined phenotypic effects are the result of some interaction between the activity of their gene products.
 Examples include epistasis and synthetic lethality.
  * [has active ingredient](has_active_ingredient.md) - holds between a drug and a molecular entity in which the latter is a part of the former, and is a biologically active component
+ * [has adverse event](has_adverse_event.md) - An untoward medical occurrence in a patient or clinical investigation subject that happens during treatment  with a therapeutic agent.
+Adverse events may be caused by something  other than the drug or therapy being given and may include abnormal laboratory finding, symptoms, or  diseases temporally associated with the treatment, whether or not considered related to the treatment.
+Adverse events are unintended effects that occur when a medication is administered correctly.
  * [has author](has_author.md)
  * [has biomarker](has_biomarker.md) - holds between a disease or phenotypic feature and a measurable chemical entity that is used as an indicator of the presence or state of the disease or feature. # metabolite
  * [has capability](has_capability.md)